cswales/CheeseCave/README.md

 a USB camera instead of the pi camera, because the higher bandwidth PI camera doesn't matter for the occasional snapshot.

-More instructions
+# More instructions

 We have a google doc that includes all the information we've been building up regarding the different software that needs to be installed, how to run these programs, design choices made, all kinds of things.
 It's not in final form, but you can write us at this account ( or email brian@bulkowski.org ) and ask questions / ask us to share the current document.

-What's next ???
+# What's next ???

-Our next extensions of this project are:
-1) HUMIDITY CONTROL.
-In order to get better cheese ripening, we need humidity control, which means being able to pipe air in for air flow (decreasing humidity), which we've decided to use a aquarium air pump and control through the pi, and a ultrasonic mister to add humidity.
-These parts are on order.
-2) Better instructions.
-All of these components are pointing different places, and our basic instructions of installing aren't that clear.
+1) Switch the data format to streaming JSON instead of YAML.
+First, we're using YAML wrong.
+Second, JSON has come up with standards for this kind of streaming data

+2) Ability to load this data into a visualization system like Mixpanel.
+Maybe even real-time push the data up.

+3) Use a small display to show the current status of a Cave.
+We find that if the temp or humidity is wrong, it's a pain to go to the website.
+Also, our connectivity to the 'cave subnet is a little flakey.

+4) Better instructions.
+We've wired the sensors and relays in particular ways --- which work --- and we'd like to share our expertise.

+5) Humidity control.

-3) Better code structure for the "temp_log".
+6) Better code structure for the "temp_log".
 THis should be one executable, with different programs to measure the values.
 This means multithreading everything, too.

-4) Better interaction with the SHT sensor.
+7) Better interaction with the SHT sensor.
 The code that I found (correct license included in source) is interacting with the sensor in a pretty dumb way - reading the temp, then the humidity, when the sensor supports reading them both at the same time.
 Also, there is a hardcoded value for the voltage of the part, which should be exposed to the command line.

-5) Better makefile.
+8) Better makefile.
 I took a shortcut where 'make.sh' make temp_log_SHT, and 'Makefile' makes temp_log_DHT.

-More information about sensors
+# More information about sensors

 The DHT22 is a low cost sensor available from AdaFruit industries and other sources.
 It uses a one-wire protocol, is terrible at measuring humidity (unless we got a bad one)